 Sometimes a Film Needs Him

 This phenomenon is a double-edged sword however.
 300: The Rise of an Empire suffers, arguably from a lack of Snyder’s direction.
 Besides being notably weak both in acting and premise, its action scenes — the franchise’s defining quantity — fall flat.
 They lack the kinetic energy that felt so effortless in the original.
 300 leads viewers to experience an indescribable sense of awe at the chaos that is bottled up and concentrated.
-Snyder shows us King Leonidas midst a mighty dance of death, spinning through the dusty battlefield, mowing down persian solders.
+Snyder shows us King Leonidas midst a mighty dance of death, spinning through the dusty battlefield, mowing down Persian soldiers.
 Director Noam Monroe shows a bunch of wonton hacking and slashing aboard a boat.

 Looking To The Future

 There has been much speculation about what kind of Justice League movie we will be getting in November.
 Due to a family tragedy, Snyder left the project months ago.
-Joss Whedon has replaced him Whedon is a talented filmmaker, but his style is nowhere near as agreeable as Zack Snyder’s chimerical sense of vision.
-Many great movies have fallen because of a case of too many cooks in the kitchen, (Batman V Superman and Suicide Squad come to mind).
+Joss Whedon has replaced him.
+Whedon is a talented filmmaker, but his style is nowhere near as agreeable as Zack Snyder’s chimerical sense of vision.
+Many great movies have fallen because of a case of too many cooks in the kitchen — Batman v Superman and Suicide Squad come to mind.

 According to multiple sources, this will not be the case.
 The reshoots so far have been to flesh out the story, and not necessarily to modify Snyder’s original ideas.
-Wonder Woman actress Gal Gadot described in an interview with empire magazine, a film that was being modified, but not hijacked, clearly saying “This is Zack Snyder’s movie”.
+Wonder Woman actress Gal Gadot described in an interview with Empire Magazine, a film that was being modified, but not hijacked, clearly saying “This is Zack Snyder’s movie”.
 And what a relief that is.